 Use the CAMP framework to give the AI all the information it needs to be a useful partner.

-Prompt for a study partner: Focusing on sources from technical communication, intercultural communication, and global communication, especially translation and localization contexts, answer each of these questions in this study guide from an upper-division college course on intercultural communication with bullet points to help me check my notes and expand my thinking with new examples and simple explanations of the answers
+Prompt for a study partner: Focusing on sources from technical communication, intercultural communication, and global communication, especially translation and localization contexts, answer each of these questions in this study guide from an upper-division college course on intercultural communication with bullet points to help me check my notes and expand my thinking with new examples and simple explanations of the answers.
+(NOTE: then YOU will verify the responses using your notes and materials as a learning exercise.
+Allowing the AI to fill in the study guide for you doesn't help you learn anything: stop to read, check, and think about the responses).

 Prompt for brainstorming and early creativity: Give me a few title ideas for a research proposal that will explore how the intellectual dark web, traditional academic, and journalists contribute to a fractured public understanding of GenAI.
 The design is mixed method study with content analysis, surveys, and semi-structured interviews with the content creators.

-Prompt for social media and cross-media content: Take this video transcript and turn it into a 800 word blog post/article about my new position to post on LinkedIn.
+Prompt for social media and cross-media content: Take this video transcript and turn it into an 800-word blog post/article about my new position to post on LinkedIn.
 Maintain the voice and style from the transcript's writing.
 Focus the blog post on the career update with only subtle references to the YouTube channel.
-The audience and message is career professionals in my network.
+The audience and message are for career professionals in my network.

 Prompt for Research Help: What is the current discourse and feeling towards podcasting, YouTube, and other social media content within tenure and promotion paradigms for professors?
-How does it seems to be valued and what is the movement to include these works as legitimate forms of scholarly production.
-How as the concept of Intellectual Dark Web and public forums been applied to discussion about GenAI diffusion in US culture?
+How does it seem to be valued and what is the movement to include these works as legitimate forms of scholarly production.
+How has the concept of Intellectual Dark Web and public forums been applied to discussions about GenAI diffusion in US culture?

 Use these prompt scenarios to write a detailed prompt that includes the Context, Audience, Message, and Product.